 Adaptive climbers can receive support in the form of coaching from the ground, physical guidance as appropriate from supporters on the ground or even on an adjacent rope, counterweight system to relieve effort during wall climbing, or mechanical advantage systems that will allow you to climb high on the ropes themselves.
 Adaptive climbers will use harnesses and climbing shoes like any other climber, and we have a variety of harnesses to suit a variety of climbers.
 You bring your curiosity and spirit, and we’ll figure out what support is most appropriate!

-*ON HOLD DUE TO COVID-19* Adaptive Climbing Events will be held on the first Saturday of the month, from 2-4pm, and are open to anyone.
+Adaptive Climbing Events are a great way to get started.
+Our next event is scheduled for Sunday, December 5th, from 10am-1pm.
 At the event we will have adaptive systems available to explore, as well as dedicated staff for belaying and coaching.

 Private Climbing Sessions are scheduled in advance between qualified instructors and the climber(s).
 This is a chance to receive more personal instruction on a more flexible schedule.
 Availability is subject to instructor and facility limitations, and requires advance coordination.
 If you are interested in a private climbing session, contact Josh Giblin, Climbing Gym Manager, at email@example.com or 607-255-6040.